1895 Ljubljana earthquake

-An earthquake struck Ljubljana, the capital and largest city of Carniola, a crown land of Austria-Hungary and the capital of modern-day Slovenia, on Easter Sunday, 14 April 1895.
-It was the most, and the last, destructive earthquake in the area.
+On 14 April 1895, a 6.1 magnitude earthquake struck Ljubljana, the capital and largest city of Carniola, a crown land of Austria-Hungary and the capital of modern-day Slovenia.
+It was the most, and the last, destructive earthquake in the history of Ljubljana.

 Earthquake

 With a moment magnitude of 6.1 and a maximum EMS Intensity of VIII–IX, the earthquake struck at 22:17 UTC (23:17 local time).
 The earthquake's epicenter was located in Janče, about 16 km to the east of the Ljubljana downtown.
 The focus was 16 km deep.
 The shock was felt in a circle with a radius of 350 km and an area of 385000 km2, reaching as far away as Assisi, Florence, Vienna, and Split.
 More than 100 aftershocks followed in the next ten days.